 Refinancing your home with a lien is possible, but it introduces certain complexities and conditions that borrowers need to navigate.
 Whether a lien stems from unpaid debts, contractor services, or judgments, it can impact the process by complicating your loan approval or changing the terms offered by lenders.
+The RefiGuide will help you evaluate your options to refinance liens against your home, whether its a HELOC, 1st or 2nd mortgage.

 How to Refinance a Lien on Your Home